-6.1.2.1 Effects of Changes in Foreign Exchange Rates on Corporate Finance
+6.1.2.1 Effects of Changes in Foreign Exchange Rates on Corporate and its subsidiaries Finance

-The company is a construction services provider and not an importer/exporter.
+The company and its subsidiaries are construction services provider and not importer/exporter.
 Although some of its raw materials are purchased from overseas suppliers and are denominated in foreign currencies, the NTD5,958,000 in exchange gains (losses) in 2014 was relatively insignificant compared to overall revenue and operating profits.
-For this reason, changes in exchange rates should not cause any significant impact on the company's revenues and profitability.
+For this reason, changes in exchange rates should not cause any significant impact on the company and its subsidiaries' revenues and profitability.

+Item 2014 The 1 st Quarter of 2015 Income/Loss from Foreign Exchange 5,958 (4,085)

-Item Year 2014 The 1 st Quarter of 2015
+Item 2014 The 1 st Quarter of 2015

-Income/Loss from Foreign Exchange Transactions 5,958 (4,085)
+Transactions

 Net Operating Revenue 7,581,551 1,354,283

-Year Item 2014 The 1 st Quarter of 2015 Ratio of Income/Loss from Foreign Exchange Transactions to Net Operating Revenue(%) 0.0786 (0.3016) Operating Income 53,881 70,758 Ratio of Income/Loss from Foreign Exchange Transactions to Operating Income (%) 11.0577 (5.7732)
+Ratio of Income/Loss from Foreign Exchange Transactions to Net Operating Revenue(%) 0.0786 (0.3016)

+Operating Income 53,881 70,758

+Ratio of Income/Loss from Foreign Exchange Transactions to Operating Income (%) 11.0577 (5.7732)